MontiCore/EmbeddedMontiArc/doc/GettingStarted.md

 }
 ```

-Note that the platforms could further be extended to include unix based platforms.
+Note that `platforms` could further be extended to include unix based platforms.

 ### Adding Control Scripts
 To be written.